 Possible reaction to vaccine

-There have been cases of Gillian Barre Syndrome (sudden onset of paralysis) being associated with the influenza vaccine.
+- There have been cases of Guillain-Barré Syndrome (sudden onset of paralysis) being associated with the influenza vaccine.
 The incidence is 1:1,000,000 and therefore the risk of complications of the influenza virus in at risk individuals is higher than contracting Gillian Barre Syndrome.

 Paracetamol is recommended for the fever and painful vaccination site, associated with vaccination.

-Should you experience any unexpected side affects you can seek medical advice from:
+Should you experience any unexpected side effects you can seek medical advice from: